 - Must secure partnerships with respective deans as part of the full-proposal submission process.

 - For more information on Vanderbilt Reinvestment Awards, please click HERE.

-- Other participants in the proposal must be full-time faculty devoted to discovery and learning.
+- Other participants must be full-time faculty devoted to discovery and learning.

 - Proposals must involve faculty from at least two Vanderbilt schools and colleges. * Exceptions can be made if an intra-college proposal demonstrates a truly interdisciplinary approach.